Callum-OP/NPC-Chatbot/README.md

 ## Issues
 Special characters may not show correctly because of the font.
 Currently the AI has been told not to use special characters.
-Sometimes text wraps when it does not need to, an issue with the frontend.

 ## Future features
 Basic fallback dialogue for if the server cannot connect.